 What is the Kindness Project

-The Kindness Rock project has two goals to first inspire others through randomly placing rocks along the way for people to find and then secondly for those people who find those rocks to join in on the pursuit of inspiring others through more random acts of kindness.
-If you want to know more about how it got started and for even more inspiration Learn more about the Kindness rock project here
+The Kindness Rock project has two goals to first inspire others through randomly placing rocks along the way for people to find.
+Secondly for those people who find those rocks to join in on the pursuit of inspiring others through more random acts of kindness.
+If you want to know more about how it got started and for even more inspiration go here to learn more about the Kindness rock project.

 How To Make The Kindness Rocks